 While the idea of making as much knowledge as possible accessible to as many people as possible isn’t groundbreaking, intelligent technology is.

 Intelligent knowledge management platforms can provide access to the most powerful resource on earth, human intelligence.
-Implementing an intelligence platform is vital to gaining an edge on your competition, improving productivity and making your teams happier.
+Implementing a modern knowledge management system is vital to gaining an edge on your competition, improving productivity and making your teams happier.